John Boucher (tennis): Philanthropy

 In April 1932 he donated funds for the building of three hard tennis courts (shale), pavilions, practice grounds etc. to the Bristol Central Conservative Association; the club is known as the Bristol Central Tennis Club.

 Family

 John was the son of John and Julia Boucher, his father was a pharmaceutical chemist and director of Ferris & Co.
-His younger sister was Edith Margaret Boucher (born 28 November 1878).
-She was also a tennis player.
+His younger sister was Edith Margaret Boucher (born 28 November 1878) was also a tennis player.